redapt/docker-workshop/README.md

 The `EXPOSE` instruction informs Docker that the container listens on the specified network ports at runtime.
 You can specify whether the port listens on TCP or UDP, and the default is TCP if the protocol is not specified.

 The `EXPOSE` instruction does not actually publish the port.
 It functions as a type of documentation between the person who builds the image and the person who runs the container, about which ports are intended to be published.
-To actually publish the port when running the container, use the -p flag on docker run to publish and map one or more ports, or the -P flag to publish all exposed ports and map them to high-order ports (i.e., from 32769 - 65535).
+To actually publish the port when running the container, use the `-p` flag on docker run to publish and map one or more ports, or the `-P` flag to publish all exposed ports and map them to high-order ports (i.e., from 32769 - 65535).

 ```
 FROM centos:latest
-LABEL maintainer="xtof@example.com"
+LABEL maintainer="bob@example.com"

 RUN yum update -y
 RUN yum install -y httpd net-tools